Kingston First was formed in 2005 and has been championing the business community of Kingston town centre ever since.

 Frequently asked questions

 Democratically elected by the businesses of the town centre, we deliver projects and services that ensure Kingston is a thriving and attractive environment to do business in, as well as a vibrant and exciting destination for people to visit, shop, learn, work and live in.
+Businesses and organisations operating in the BID area vote to pay 1% levy on the rateable value of their property to see the projects and services delivered in line with a five-year business plan.

 In accordance with UK legislation, Business Improvement Districts operate on fixed term of up to five years and must renew their status at the end of every term.